 Now you are notified that you must restart your computer in order for the changes to be applied.
 Click or tap OK.

-As you can see, changing the workgroup in Windows 7 and Windows 8 is a simple procedure.
+As you can see, changing the workgroup in Windows 7 and Windows 8.1 is not complicated.
 Having a different workgroup on the computers that make up your network is, most often, the root cause of many networking issues.
 With a simple change they can be solved and you can easily share folders, libraries and devices.

 If you are looking for other useful networking tutorials, don't hesitate to check our recommendations below.